Understanding consumer psychographicsArticles

 Audience segmentation is evolving.
-Discover how marketing teams use psychographics to personalize marketing campaigns and reach target consumers.
+Discover how marketing teams use psychographics to personalise marketing campaigns and reach target consumers.

 Consumer psychographics is a combination of marketing and psychology, designed to determine the "why" behind consumer decision-making.
 Psychographics seeks to understand the cognitive characteristics that affect consumer behaviour, such as their fundamental attitudes, personality traits, interests, beliefs, values, and lifestyle.